 3.3.3.
 Guidelines for the assessment of tumour specimens

-Record the depth of invasion (categories pT2a and pT2b, pT3a and pT3b or pT4a and pT4b).
+Record the depth of invasion for the entire specimen (categories pT2a and pT2b, pT3a and pT3b or pT4a and pT4b).

 Record margins with special attention paid to the radial margin, prostate, ureter, urethra, peritoneal fat, uterus and vaginal vault.